 For my money, Nova Launcher is the best of the AOSP-style launchers available in Android.
 Developer TeslaCoil Software has consistently updated the launcher for the better part of three years, and one of the biggest updates is coming soon.
 Nova 3.0 won't add any earth-shattering changes, but there are a bunch of little changes that will thrill the customization-obsessed in small ways.

 On the homescreen, you can now customize the text below shortcuts to a greater degree with color and shadow options, and widgets can now have individual padding settings.
-If you like, you can squeeze widgets up to 4x1 into the shortcut dock on the bottom of the screen.
 Read More

 Shortly after Android 4.4 hit Nexus devices, a new beta of the popular Nova Launcher home screen added UI elements borrowed from the Google Experience Launcher.
 Now that version has hit the Play Store with some refinements and additional features.
 While the Google Now integration isn't possible with a third-party launcher, this is about as close as you'll get to the Kitkat look without going stock.